dlevsha/nasgrate/README.md

 ### Update database schema (run migration)
-Before we run our first migation let's view query in our migration
+Before we run our first migation let's view query at our migration

 	_$ php nasgrate up:show

-display
+and it will display

 	Migration :: 20150821112753_CreateTestMigration
 	Description: The first migration.
 Created by dlevsha, 2015-08-21 11:27:53